Patient adherence in clinical trials without technology

 Life science companies are increasingly turning to decentralized clinical trial models.
 This means that patients are home alone.
 They use ePRO to record side effects and outcomes from the treatment.

 With 10X more data from patients and their connected devices, how can we assure patient adherence to the clinical protocol

-In this post, we will show how to ensure patient adherence by understanding the difference between boundaries and rules
+In this post, award-winning author and international speaker, Dr. Jane Bluestein shows how to ensure patient adherence by understanding the difference between boundaries and rules.

 The question is: Can we inspire self-management in patients?